papaben/battlescars/Polish.md

 * Include links to relevant documents
 * Use BCC sparingly.
 When you do, always list who is BCC'ed as much as appropriate
 * Be light on op-ed unless the email context calls for that.
 You want to avoid the email chain devolving into a stream of opinions and losing focus on the original task at hand.
+* Pay attention to the squigglies -- misspellings rarely shine a positive light upon you

 # Running Meetings